-I started using their money transfer services from the UK to India about 4 years ago and thought of writing an unbiased TransferWise review based on my experience.
+I started using TransferWise to send money to India from the UK over 4 years ago and this is a TransferWise review based on my experience.

 Let’s look at how they fair on the different benchmarks that define a great money transfer service!

 Spoiler: it’s far better than wire transfers or sending money with Paypal.